 Then there are shades which are big no-nos.
 Gray, brown, and purple come in this category.
 While grey is dreary and tired, brown reminds one of burnt food, and purple is associated with less popular foods like eggplants or brinjals.

 Believe it or not, scent marketing is a thing.
 Think about what happens when you pass by Wengers, Cinnabon, or Starbucks.
 The smell of their products overpowers you and stimulates you to walk into the store.
-This may sound far-fetched, but according to a study, the right scents can increase your food sales by 300%, so make sure you include it in your restaurant interior design.
+This may sound far-fetched, but according to a study, the right scents can increase your food sales by 300%, so make sure you include them in your restaurant interior design.
 In fact, according to the University of Paderborn, scents increased impulse buying by 6%, buying intention by 14.8%, and the length of a customer’s stay by 15.9%.

 Letting some smells float in from the kitchen can induce appetite.
 You can either go for an open kitchen for this or even manage ventilation in this manner.
 Another thing that you can do is go for artificial scents.
 Just like colors, different scents create different emotions in people.

-Chamomile, Lavender, and Vanilla reduces stress and relaxes the mind making them perfect for a fine dining restaurant.
+Chamomile, Lavender, and Vanilla reduce stress and relax the mind making them perfect for a fine dining restaurant.
 Baked bread reminds one of home and gives a comforting feeling, thus works well for the dessert section of a restaurant or a bakery.
 Peppermint, cucumber, and citrus flavors make a person feel fresh, making them ideal for restaurants catering to after-work corporate employees.
 Allowing scents to build up in a cloche fills it with the aroma of good food.
 Now, as the lid is removed, customers are hit with the same scent, which increases their appetite.
 It also makes other diners want to order more.
-The smell of cucumber can make the customers feel that an area is more significant than it seems, which makes it perfect for small spaced establishments.
+The smell of cucumber can make the customers feel that an area is more significant than it seems, which makes it perfect for small-spaced establishments.

 Depending on the type of vibe and the customer experience you want to create in your restaurant, you can choose from a variety of smells.
 Just remember never to use barbecue as your scent, even if you run a barbeque joint.
 It makes the place feel small and more stuffy while killing the appetite.